-Quick Look Chart - Passport to College Scholarship Pathway nistrative guidance for certificate programs, degree programs, apprenticeships and pre-apprenticeships that are campus-based and eligible for state financial aid.
-Residency requirements In general, the applicant must have resided in Washington State for other than educational purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.
-If unable to establish residency because of homelessness or placement in out-of-state foster care under the interstate compact for the placement of children, refer the applicant to WSAC for verification.
+Quick Look Chart - Passport to College Scholarship Pathway Administrative guidance for certificate programs, degree programs, apprenticeships and pre-apprenticeships that are campus-based and eligible for state financial aid.
+In general, the applicant must have resided in Washington State for other than educational Residency purposes for one year prior to attending college, graduated from a Washington high school, or requirements earned a GED in Washington.
+If unable to establish residency because of homelessness or placement in out-of-state foster care under the interstate compact for the placement of children. refer the applicant to WSAC for verification.
 Specific information regarding tuition residency requirements can be found on WSAC's website.
 For detailed definitions go to RCW 28B.15.012(2).
-Enrollment status The student must be enrolled at least half time in an educational program that does one of the following: a.
+Enrollment The student must be enrolled at least half time in an educational program that does one of the status following: a.
 Leads to a baccalaureate, associate, or undergraduate professional degree. b.
 Leads to a postsecondary vocational certificate or degree in a program of at least 600 clock hours, 16 semesters, or 24 quarter credit hours.
-Program completion must prepare the student for gainful employment in a recognized occupation and be approved on the Title IV Program Participation agreement with the US Department of Education. c.
+Program completion must preparethe student for gainful employment in a recognized occupation and be approved on the Title IV Program Participation agreement with the US Department of Education. c.
 The program must be approved for Washington state financial aid and have a current participation agreement with WSAC.
 Note: If the apprenticeship or pre-apprenticeship program on campus is not eligible for the Passport to College Scholarship program, refer the student to ANEW, the WSAC contractorfor the Apprenticeship Opportunities Pathway.
-Students must enroll before their 22nd birthday.
+Students must enroll before the age of 22.
 An eligible student may receive Passport to College Scholarship for a maximum of five years after the student first enrolls with an institution of higher education, or through age 26, whichever occurs first.
-If a student turns 26 during an academic year, and would otherwise be eligible for a scholarship under this section, the student shall continue to be eligible for the scholarship for the remainder of SAP the academic year.
-Student is making satisfactory academic progress toward the completion of a degree, certificate program, registered apprenticeship, or recognized pre-apprenticeship, if receiving supplemental scholarship assistance.
-Degree criteria Student has not earned a bachelor's or professional degree, and is not pursuing a degree in theology.
-Fund disbursement to participant Postsecondary institution must be eligible to participate in state financial aid programs.
-Program must be a registered apprenticeship or recognized pre-apprenticeship.
-Eligibility determined by Financial Aid Administrator by FAFSA/WASFA application, WSAC Consent Form, or Institution Common Application.
-Participant may not receive concurrent funding from the Passport to College Scholarship and the Apprenticeship Opportunities pathways.
-Funds are disbursed to participant from the financial aid office by requesting funds viaWSAC portal process.
-Support services for participant Optional Viable Passport Student Support Plan with Designated Support Staff.
-College Success Foundation for contracted support services.
-SETuP Providers who can assist participants for one year after high school graduation.
+If a student turns 26 during an academic year, and would otherwise be eligible for a scholarship under this section, the student shall continue to be eligible for the scholarship for the remainder of the academic year.
+If the student is turning 26 at any time after July 1st, even if they are not enrolled but will enroll, they are eligible to receive the scholarship for the academic year.
+Student is making satisfactory academic progress toward the completion of a degree, certificate SAP program, registered apprenticeship, or recognized pre-apprenticeship, if receiving supplemental scholarship assistance.
+Student has not earned a bachelor's or professional degree, and is not pursuing a degree in Degree criteria theology.
+Fund Postsecondary institution must be eligible to participate in state financial aid programs. disbursement Program must be a registered apprenticeship or recognized pre-apprenticeship. to participant Eligibility determined by Financial Aid Administrator by FAFSA/WASFA application, WSAC Consent Form, or Institution Common Application or Data Exchange with DCYF or OSPI.
+Participant may not receive concurrent funding from the Passport to College Scholarship and the Apprenticeship Opportunities pathways. • Funds are disbursed to participant from the financial aid office by requesting funds via WSAC portal process.
+Optional Passport Student Support Plan with Designated Support Staff.
+Support College Success Foundation for contracted support services. services for participant SETuP Providers who can assist participants for one year after high school graduation.

 WSAC Passport staff, campus financial aid staff.